matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 already been purged?
 This should presumably be a server admin option on whether to allow it or not, and if allowed, configure how long the backfill should persist for before being purged again?

+How do we handle retention of media uploads (especially for E2E rooms)?
+It feels the upload itself might warrant retention values applied to it.

 ## Security considerations